Jump to topic

 Wellbutrin SR and Wellbutrin XL (bupropion), sold under the brand name Aplenzin, are prescribed to treat seasonal affective disorder (SAD).
 Bupropion was approved by the U.S. Food and Drug Administration (FDA) in 2006.

 You’ll receive guidelines from your doctor if you are prescribed Wellbutrin for depression or smoking cessation.
 Medical experts consider Wellbutrin safe when used as directed and not mixed with alcohol or medications or drugs not approved by your doctor.

 Before taking Wellbutrin, seek medical advice if you have high blood pressure, have had a heart attack, or have a history of other medical conditions.

 Wellbutrin is an atypical antidepressant.
 It is a norepinephrine-dopamine reuptake inhibitor (NDRI), unlike many other antidepressants which are serotonin reuptake inhibitors (SSRI).
 It works by balancing the brain’s neurotransmitters, which improves feelings of self-confidence and mood.

-Side Effects of Mixing Wellbutrin and Alcohol
+What are the Side Effects of Wellbutrin and Alcohol?

 Combining Wellbutrin and alcohol increases the risk and severity of the side effects of bupropion.